Fabian-Gruenbichler/rust/src/tools/cargo/src/doc/src/reference/unstable.md

 The `-Z check-cfg` feature has been stabilized in the 1.80 release by making it the default behavior.

-See the [build script documentation](build-scripts.md#rustc-check-cfg) for informations about specifying custom cfgs.
+See the [build script documentation](build-scripts.md#rustc-check-cfg) for information about specifying custom cfgs.